0100000101010011/app0x/READ.md

   * Username:
   * Password:
   * IP:
-* server-nodejs-windows-10
+* server-centos-8-node-app-2
   * Username:
   * Password:
   * IP:

-You can fire up the app using
+You can fire up the app by moving into the app's root directory and using command:

 ```
 npm run build
 ```

+In the browser, navigate to your network's external ip e.g. 136.49.54.20:3000 to see the app if accessing the app from OUTSIDE your local home network, e.g. your mobile phone's cellular network.

-Navigate to 127.0.0.1 or localhost to see the app
+If you're viewing the app on a local network connection navigate to 127.0.0.1 or localhost to see the app.

 It's a different ip for the remote access and a few additional steps to set this up